Ashley Iaconetti Spotted At ‘The Bachelorette’ Filming Site With Husband Jared Haibon

 “Is there any chance they’re going to keep the guys and go straight into Paradise?
 That makes the most sense to me.
 If they’ve already been quarantined, they might as well take advantage of that,” one Twitter user commented.

-Whether we see Ashley, Jared, and some of their other castmates make cameo appearances on The Bachelorette, or if a spinoff is in the works, all of the rumors make Chris Harrison’s “most dramatic season ever” phrase spot on.
+Whether we see Ashley, Jared, and some of their other cast mates make cameo appearances on The Bachelorette, or if a spinoff is in the works, all the rumors make Chris Harrison’s “most dramatic season ever” phrase spot on.